ElementalPublishing/elementalpublishing.github.io/docs/EMAILJS_SETUP.md

 ## Step 1: Create EmailJS Account
 1. Go to https://www.emailjs.com/
-2. Sign up with your email (houser2388@gmail.com)
+2. Sign up with your email (use your business email for professional appearance)
 3. Verify your email account

 ## Step 2: Add Email Service
 1. Go to **Email Services** in dashboard
 2. Click **Add New Service**
 3. Choose **Gmail** (recommended)
-4. Connect your Gmail account (houser2388@gmail.com)
+4. Connect your Gmail account (the one that forwards to your business email)
 5. Copy the **Service ID** (something like `service_abc123`)

 ## Step 3: Create Email Template